xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 #### Step 7\.
 Installation Completed

 Now the installation process has been completed.
-You can use the links provided to access your store's customer front end and admin area.
+You can use the links provided to access your store's customer front end and {% link "admin area" ref_3CgULE9D %}.

 ![]({{site.baseurl}}/attachments/524295/8719159.png)